trpc-group/trpc-cpp/docs/en/redis_client_guide.md

 ## Redis protocol

 The Redis client communicates with the Redis server using the RESP (Redis Serialization Protocol) protocol.
 Although this protocol is designed specifically for Redis, it can also be used in other client-server software projects.
-The Redis protocol is a text-based protocol, where commands or data sent by the client and server are terminated with "\r\n" (CRLF).
+The Redis protocol is a text-based protocol, where commands or data sent by the client and server are terminated with `\r\n`(CRLF).
 Some developers mistakenly believe that the Redis protocol is space-separated and prefer to manually construct Redis access commands when using the tRPC-Cpp client.
-It is recommended to use the trpc::redis::cmdgen{}.xxxx series of interfaces to generate corresponding [command](https://redis.io/commands) when not familiar with the Redis protocol itself.
+It is recommended to use the `trpc::redis::cmdgen{}.xxxx` series of interfaces to generate corresponding [command](https://redis.io/commands) when not familiar with the Redis protocol itself.
 Then, simply pass the generated command to the corresponding proxy interface to access the Redis server."

 ## Interface